To answer this question simply, yes. Cocaine use can directly lead to fatalities.

 While cocaine use can kill you, there are several things to take into consideration when it comes to determining if cocaine has the capability to kill someone.
 The chemical makeup of cocaine plays a large role in the effects of cocaine abuse, addiction, and ultimately overdose.

-Cocaine is a highly addictive stimulant deriving from the South American coca plant.
+Cocaine is a highly addictive stimulant derived from the South American coca plant.
 The positive effects of cocaine use can include euphoria, bursts of energy, and increased social skills.
 Unfortunately, there are many severe negative side effects associated with cocaine use, including extremely high heart rate and blood pressure, seizures, and a number of other symptoms that may result in untimely death.

 The first step in understanding the severe dangers of cocaine and cocaine use is simply knowing what cocaine exactly is.

 Cocaine use, being one of the most powerful stimulants, can seriously affect the functionality of the central nervous system.
 The coca plant that cocaine is derived from contains naturally-occurring opioids and, when turned into cocaine, it becomes highly addictive and very dangerous.

 Cocaine is generally sold on the streets as a white, powdery, crystal form and goes by many different street names such as coke, rock, snow, and blow.
 Cocaine can be ingested in a variety of ways, though nasal ingestion is the most common.
 Other methods of ingestion can include rubbing it into the user’s gums or dissolving it in water and injecting it intravenously.
 Cocaine can also be processed into crack cocaine, a freebase substance that can be smoked (usually referred to simply as “crack”.)